rainpyr/mothergroup/README.md

 * Once a marketplace product is posted, user can view it, and add it to their own buys.
 Payment system is not estalished yet, this is more like an information sharing section.

-* All activities and products are tagged by categories, everyone can go to the category tag to see all activities/products under this category.
+* All activities and products are tagged by categories, everyone can go to the category tag to see all activities/products fall into this category.

+* Users can leave comments to each activity or product, they can also reply each comment.

+## Tools

+* Ruby on Rails
+* Javascript
+* HTML
+* CSS

+## Known Bugs

+* The reply always go to the first comment

-##
+## Wishlist

+* Search function throughout the website
+* Admin account to manage the site